 In the 1970s, crossing the Nubian desert from Egypt to all of Sudan and Uganda was the main route to East Africa until the escalation of the Sudanese civil war put an end to this.
 That war is largely over after Sudan separated in 2011, though tourists aren’t exactly rushing into South Sudan.

-The crucial Wadi Halfa ferry is running, but in 2014 a new land border opened between Egypt and Sudan, though it still requires a short ferry crossing between Abu Simbel and Qustul port (right) on the lake’s east shore.
+The crucial Wadi Halfa ferry is still running, but in 2014 a new land border opened between Egypt and Sudan, though it still requires a short ferry crossing between Abu Simbel and Qustul port (right) on the lake’s east shore.
 Fees for a military escort between Abu Simbel and Aswan are said to add up to the same price as the ferry, though you can do it Aswan to Wadi Halfa in a day

 With the situation in Syria, Egypt is no longer accessible via the Middle East.
-In recent years at least half a dozen parties managed to transit of Libya between Tunisia and Egypt but now that too has become too risky.
+In recent years half a dozen parties managed to transit of Libya between Tunisia and Egypt but now that too has become too risky.
 The only solution is a ferry to Egypt from Turkey or getting their via Israel and Jordan (ferry to Israel).
 The ability to do either of these comes and goes: more here or here (got to last posts).

 There are other trans-Saharan routes that you might think possible, such as northern Mauritania, Libya to Chad or Sudan, or Egypt away from Lake Nasser.
 But for first timers or even experienced Sahara tourists these routes are marginal, dangerous or impossible.

 For more information visit the forum or follow the links at the top of this page.